 \paragraph{Implementation.} We developed \sstx{} on Janus's framework~\cite{Mu:osdi2016}.
 We improved the framework by making it support multi-shot transactions, optimizing its baselines, and adding more benchmarks. \sstx's core protocols have \tld{}3\,K lines of C++ code.
 We also show the results of \sstxrw, a version without the read-only transaction protocol, i.e., all transactions are executed as read-write transactions.

-\paragraph{Baselines.} The evaluation includes three strict serializable baselines (dOCC, d2PL, and Janus) and two non-strict serializable baselines (MVTO and TAPIR).
-We choose d2PL and dOCC because they are the most common strictly serializable techniques.
-We choose Janus because it is the only open-source TR-based strictly serializable system we can find.
-We choose MVTO because it has the highest best-case performance among all (weaker) serializable techniques, presenting a performance upper bound.
-We choose TAPIR because it utilizes a timestamp-based concurrency control.
+\paragraph{Baselines.} The evaluation includes three strict serializable baselines (dOCC, d2PL, and Janus) and two serializable baselines (MVTO and TAPIR).
+We chose d2PL and dOCC because they are the most common strictly serializable techniques.
+We chose Janus because it is the only open-source TR-based strictly serializable system we could find.
+We chose MVTO because it has the highest best-case performance among all (weaker) serializable techniques, presenting a performance upper bound.
+We chose TAPIR because it utilizes timestamp-based concurrency control.

 Our evaluation focuses on concurrency control and assumes servers never fail.
-Janus and TAPIR are unified designs of the concurrency control and replication layers, so we disabled their replication and only compare with their concurrency control protocols, shown as Janus-CC and TAPIR-CC, to make comparisons fair.
+Janus and TAPIR are unified designs of the concurrency control and replication layers, so we disabled their replication and only compare with their concurrency control protocols, shown as Janus-CC and TAPIR-CC, to make the comparisons fair.
 We compare with two variants of d2PL. \tplnw aborts a transaction if the lock is not available. \tplww makes the transaction wait if it has a larger timestamp and aborts the lock-holding transaction otherwise.
 All baselines are fully optimized: we co-locate coordinators with clients (even if baselines cannot handle client failures), combine the execute and prepare phases for \tplnw and TAPIR-CC, and enable asynchronous commitment, i.e., the client replies to the user without waiting for the acknowledgments of commit messages.